 If your workplace has elevated workstations, overhead platforms or if you may be entering into confined spaces, it’s more likely than not that you need a fall protection system in place.
 In most situations, an elevation of four feet or more necessitates fall protection.
 For example, in shipyards, this is five feet, six feet on construction sites and eight feet for long shoring operations.

-Four feet may not seem like a lot, but someone weighing 175 pounds fall from four feet could hit the ground with over 200,000 pounds of force.
+Four feet may not seem like a lot, but someone weighing 200 pounds falling from four feet could hit the ground with 1,600 pounds of force, according to Virginia Tech.

 To help prevent this, OSHA requires employers to: